What Do Laundry and Dry-Cleaning Worker Do?

 Time Management: Managing one’s own time and the time of others.

-Other Laundry and Dry-Cleaning Worker Job Titles
+Types of Laundry and Dry-Cleaning Worker

-- Laundry Worker
+- Box Storage Worker

 The states with the most job growth for Laundry and Dry-Cleaning Worker are Utah, Colorado, and Florida.
 Watch out if you plan on working in Wisconsin, Missouri, or Georgia.
 These states have the worst job growth for this type of profession.

-Salary for a Laundry and Dry-Cleaning Worker
+What is the Average Salary of a Laundry and Dry-Cleaning Worker

 Laundry and Dry-Cleaning Workers make between $18,120 and $32,530 a year.